CBD oil for dogs

 In rare cases, dogs show uncertainty when walking or temporary confusion, especially at too high a dose.

-Although CBD is not toxic, an clear overdose can lead to the following symptoms:
+Although CBD is not toxic, an significant overdose can lead to the following symptoms:

-Attention: A mix-up with products that contain THC, can lead to severe poisoning symptoms: loss of coordination, trembling, seizures, coma.
-THC is for dogs toxic – therefore exclusively certified, THC-free animal CBD use.
+Warning: A mix-up with products that contain THC, can lead to severe poisoning symptoms: loss of coordination, tremors, seizures, coma.
+THC is toxic – therefore exclusively certified, THC-free animal CBD use.

 Scientific assessment of tolerability

 In a long-term study published in 2020 (Kogan et al. 2020) over 6 months, dogs showed only mild side effects, mostly fatigue or soft stool.
-Other studies confirm the good safety profile – especially for oils with pure cannabidiol and without additional active ingredients like terpenes or flavors.
+Other studies confirm the good safety profile – especially with oils containing pure cannabidiol and no additional active ingredients like terpenes or flavors.

 What should one pay attention to when buying CBD oil for dogs?

 Dogs are extremely sensitive to Tetrahydrocannabinol (THC).
-Even small amounts can toxic work.
+Even small amounts can toxic act.
 Therefore, pay attention to products with certified THC content of 0.0% – also labeled as "THC-free" or "broad spectrum."

 Tip: Avoid full-spectrum oils for humans – these often contain small residual amounts of THC.